MatthewSteen/MS-AREN-5849-Independent-Study/md/independent_study.md

 #### Static Systems

 Static building envelope systems do not have dynamic or time-varying properties relying instead on inherent high performance properties that manage heat transfer, thermal bridging, and air flow (infiltration) through the system assembly.
 These properties can be a result of a single system component that contributes to the assembly's overall performance, such as a layer of insulation with high thermal resistance (R-value), or the result of multiple system components, such as reduced thermal bridging and air flow.
 Because static envelope systems do not dynamic properties they are primarily an energy efficiency DSM strategy, although they can passively shift load by delaying peak cooling and heating loads compared to lower performing systems.
+In some cases, a high performance envelope can be detrimental to energy use by trapping heat and increasing cooling load.

 ADD EXAMPLES, CONSIDER INCLUDING RESILIENCY TERMS (PASSIVE SURVIVABILITY ETC)